Approval and application

 Ask permission of the Board of Examiners, via your study advisor.
 You can send them the official letter of invitation together with your motivation.
 Biology students need to complete and send the 'Research Project Agreement’ which you can find on the Biology Blackboard course.

-Please remember to send a copy of the official invitation letter + the permission of the Board of Examiners to the Faculty’s International Office.
+Please remember to send a copy of the official invitation letter + the permission of the Board of Examiners to the Science International Office.